skiselkov/libacfutils/ucpp/README.md

   INMACRO_FLAG
-     In lexer mode, set the inmacro flag to 1 if the current token comes from a macro replacement, 0 otherwise. macro_count maintains an increasing counter of such replacements.
-CONTEXT tokens count as one macro replacement each. #pragma, and _Pragma() that do not come from a macro replacement, also count as one macro replacement each.
+     In lexer mode, set the inmacro flag to 1 if the current token comes from a macro replacement, 0 otherwise. macro_count maintains an increasing counter of such replacements. ucpp_CONTEXT tokens count as one macro replacement each. #pragma, and _Pragma() that do not come from a macro replacement, also count as one macro replacement each.
      This setting is irrelevant in non-lexer mode.